Reading-eScience-Centre/coverage-restapi/spec.md

 **Requirement:** If the format supports resource identifiers (as above), then the collection elements have to be associated to the collection resource and *not* the resource that corresponds to the URL template for embedding data.
-If the format does not support resource identifiers, then a Link header with `rel="canonical"` is required that links back to the collection resource.

 **Recommendation:** If JSON-LD is used as a format, then the URL template for requesting to embed data should be included as above using the Hydra ontology in a non-default graph.
 The default graph should not be used to logically separate the actual data from the control data.

-**Recommendation:** The `Link` header with `rel="canonical"` should be included in resources that correspond to the URL template for embedding data to provide context independent of what the format includes.

 Note that this specification does *not* force a specific URL template.
 The important detail is only the `"property"` within the template mapping, which is `http://coverageapi.org/ns#preferInclude`